Day One | Wednesday, 11 March 2026

 How Workday is enabling adaptability and scalability through innovation and human–machine collaboration

-Practical steps to build an AI-ready workforce equipped for continuous learning and future skill
+Practical steps to build an AI-ready workforce equipped for continuous learning and future upskilling

 Shan Moorthy, Chief Technology Officer, Asia Pacific, Workday